Beyonce’s Chest-Baring Dress Sparks Mass Cringing, Fans Think She Looks Bloated & Miserable

 Beyonce is getting some negative feedback.
 The R&B superstar took to Instagram recently to showcase the glittering red dress she donned for niece Teana’s 21st birthday party in New York City.
 With both a plunging, cleavage-flaunting neckline and a racy thigh-high slit, this gown was ticking boxes for both style and sexiness.
 Beyonce is, after all, known for both.

 Beyonce posted two photos to her social media.
-One showed the 37-year-old alone while the other came as a joint deal with husband Jay-Z. The snaps didn’t take long to make The Daily Mail‘s headlines with fans likewise proving swift in leaving comments.
+One showed the 37-year-old alone, while the other came as a joint deal with husband Jay-Z. The snaps didn’t take long to make The Daily Mail‘s headlines with fans likewise proving swift in leaving comments.

 It looks like viewers to this set of images haven’t been giving Beyonce the thumbs-up.